nickmvincent/cmpt419_spring2025/syllabus.md

 - For readings, I strongly recommend against AI assistant.
 I personally prefer that you submit bullet points rather than bullet points that prompt an LLM to output flowerly text.

 Reading schedule:
-- Assigned readings for Week X are considered “finalized” on Monday of the preceding week (Week X-1), and should be completed by Monday of Week X. Each reading response is due immediately before class begins.
+- Assigned readings for Week X are considered “finalized” on Tuesday of the preceding week (Week X-1), and should be completed by Tuesday of Week X. Each reading response is due immediately before class begins.
-  - For example: During class on Monday of Week 1, I’ll post and tell you all the required readings for Week 2, which you should finish over the next 7 days.
+  - For example: During class on Tuesday of Week 1, I’ll post and tell you all the required readings for Week 2, which you should finish over the next 7 days.
-  - I’ll try to provide a solid "look ahead" of course material, but it may be subject to change based on your feedback, course progress, and even current events – so you should check the readings each Monday after class.
+  - I’ll try to provide a solid "look ahead" of course material, but it may be subject to change based on your feedback, course progress, and even current events – so you should check the readings each Tuesday after class.
 For instance, in the past, I have extended time to complete readings that students found particularly dense.

 ## About course organization